 About the role

-We would particularly welcome applications from individuals from marginalised or racialised communities, and from individuals who have non-traditional working experience.
+We would particularly welcome applications from individuals from marginalised or racialised communities.

 Job description and person specification

 - Click here to download the application form

 - Click here to download the equality and diversity monitoring form

 The application form and equality and diversity monitoring form must be completed and returned to firstname.lastname@example.org by 9am on Tuesday 18th October 2022.

 Please note that we do not accept CVs/cover letters.
 Please make sure that all the information about your skills and experience is included in the application form.
 We recommend you use the full two pages allowed in the “supporting information” section in the application form to explain how you meet each of the points in the person specification.